Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Change Wi-Fi Location

-By default, there is no location defined.
+By default, there is no Wi-Fi location defined.

 - In the SSH command prompt window, enter the following command to check the current Wi-Fi location:
 ```